‘Fox News’ Laughs, Quickly Cuts Sound As Donald Trump Slurs Speech At 1st Rally Since Impeachment Trial Began

 — Aaron Rupar (@atrupar) January 29, 2020

-Trump’s speech-slurring incidents date back more than two years, leading medical journalist James Hamblin, writing for The Atlantic magazine in January, 2018, to wonder, “Is something neurologically wrong with Donald Trump?”
+The president’s speech-slurring incidents date back more than two years, leading medical journalist James Hamblin — writing for The Atlantic in January 2018 — to wonder, “Is something neurologically wrong with Donald Trump?”

-In his Atlantic article, Hamblin details Trump’s history not only of slurring words during his public speeches, but of “minor abnormalities in his movements.”
+In his Atlantic article, he detailed the president’s history not only of slurring during his public speeches but of “minor abnormalities in his movements.”

 Hamblin described two incidents in which Trump paused to drink water during a televised speech.
-But in both instances, Trump appeared awkward.
-In one of the occurrences, Trump “grabbed a glass with both hands,” maintaining the two-handed grip as he took a drink of water from the glass.
+But in both instances, he appeared awkward.
+In one of the occurrences, the president “grabbed a glass with both hands,” maintaining the two-handed grip as he took a drink of water from the glass.

-Trump was compared by some viewers of the speech “to a child just learning to handle a cup,” Hamblin noted.
+Trump was compared by some viewers “to a child just learning to handle a cup,” the medical journalist noted.

 In a book released last year by an anonymous White House insider, the author described how Trump regularly “stumbles, slurs, gets confused, is easily irritated, and has trouble synthesizing information.”

-In the book, A Warning, the anonymous author claims that “normal people” who spend time with Trump are made “uncomfortable by what they witness,” according to an account of the book’s contents published by The Independent newspaper.
+In the book A Warning, the anonymous author claims that “normal people” who spend time with Trump are made “uncomfortable by what they witness,” according to an account of the book’s contents published by The Independent.